Text by CLOT Magazine

-For this mixtape, Hoshina Anniversary didn’t want to make a normal mix.
-Being a producer, he felt he wanted to use his own tracks or remake them.
+Hoshina Anniversary didn’t want to make a normal mix for this mixtape.
+As a producer, he wanted to use his own tracks or remake them.
 So he ended up remaking all the tracks of the Odoriko album with the idea being that if you listen to the album first and then listen to this mixtape, it will be experienced and enjoyed in a new way.

 There are so so many negative aspects in my country toward locals.
 I’ve had issues supporting main DJ acts because being from Japan.
-If I was American or English… (or playing in clubs in NY or London), it all would be OK… but “Because I’m Japanese” or this is Tokyo, then seems to have a local act it’s not something desired.
+If I were American or English… (or playing in clubs in NY or London), it all would be OK… but “Because I’m Japanese” or This is Tokyo, then seems to have a local act, it’s not something desired.

 Maybe I overthink it too much… someone in another country said to me: it’s exactly the same story in my country.
 First, you need to release and to play outside your country and only after it you will get respect in your country.“

 And then, I decided to turn “Because I’m Japanese” into a positive phrase.
-There is so many boring & too easy music with Techno + Japanese instruments… I hate them lol.
+There is so much boring & too easy music with Techno + Japanese instruments… I hate them, lol.

-So I wan to show the possibility of making tracks with traditional Japanese instruments, I wan to make music with traditional Japanese instruments & Japanese titles, and I hope it will show you a new perspective to Japanese music.
+So I want to show the possibility of making tracks with traditional Japanese instruments, I want to make music with traditional Japanese instruments & Japanese titles, and I hope it will show you a new perspective on Japanese music.

 Could you tell us a bit about the inception of the album?

 I think these 7 tracks show my Electronic/Ambient side.
-They were made to specifically suit Alien Jams.
+They were made to suit Alien Jams specifically.
 On the other hand, I make tracks mainly inspired by Jazz/Fusion or 70’s music.
 There were composed.
 I thought the track “Odoriko” was the best track of them, so I wanted to name this album “Odoriko”.

 What is your relationship with new musical technologies nowadays? do you incorporate any in your practice?

-In UVI workstation, there are so many modelling synth & drum machines, so maybe there’s not that much difference between me and producers with real analogue synth.
-Many reviewers and the label PR wrote my sound “Lo-Fi”, but I make “Lo-Fi” tracks unconsciously… at least I never think “I try to make Lo-Fi tracks, Lo-Fi is my home!!” lol
+In the UVI workstation, there are so many modelling synths & drum machines, so maybe there’s not that much difference between me and producers with real analogue synths.
+Many reviewers and the label PR wrote my sound “Lo-Fi”, but I make “Lo-Fi” tracks unconsciously… at least, I never think “I try to make Lo-Fi tracks.
+Lo-Fi is my home!!”

 I love so many 70’s Jazz/Fusion like Chick Corea (especially “Light As A Feather”) etc and listened to them so much, so probably “Lo-Fi” is deeply ingrained in my soul.